Connect with us

 At the time the auditor and Hinds County DA charged six people in early 2020, the then-U.S. attorney for Mississippi complained he was surprised by the move and only learned of it from media reports.

 Subsequent reporting by Mississippi Today that former Gov. Phil Bryant — a close friend and former boss of White — was set to accept stock from a company involved in the fraud scheme in the days before White made arrests.
 Announcement of the arrests prevented the deal from going through, a Mississippi Today investigation showed.
-Did the to bring charges stymie or delay federal intervention, or give others involved a chance to take cover?
+Did the decision to bring charges stymie or delay federal intervention, or give others involved a chance to take cover?

 White has said that after the initial arrests, his office and the DA turned everything over to the FBI and have been working closely with federal authorities.